|Some of the kids playing in the snow spring 2014

 2002: DRNW adopted out 33 dogs, a new record for us!

-have ever been returned, most of those because of family situations or the economy.
-All of those 12 were successfully
+And only 13 dogs have ever been returned, most of those because of family situations or the economy.
+All

-placed in their forever homes the second time around because we do screen our adopters.
+of those 13 were successfully placed in their forever homes the second time around because we do screen our adopters